torrinworx/Blend_My_NFTs/README.md

 **Important Note**

 Your .blend file must be moved to the Blend_My_NFTs folder.
-When you run the script, the .blend file must have the same directory of the Blend_My_NFTs folder.
-The Blender text editor has some weird quirks that make finding the right directory a bit tricky, I suggest reading about it in the Blender API above.
-This is the only work around I could find.
+When you run the script, the .blend file must be in the directory of the Blend_My_NFTs folder.
+The Blender text editor has some weird quirks that make finding the right directory a bit tricky.
+If you are interested, I suggest reading about it in the Blender API above.
+This is the only work around I could find for now.

 Rules for .blend structure:

 - All Objects, collections, light sources, cameras, or anything else you want to stay constant for each NFT insert it into a collection named "Script_Ignore" exactly.
 This collection should be located directly beneath the 'Scene Collection' in your .blend file.
 Every thing in this Script_Ignore collection will be ignored by the collection (Attribute) fetcher.
 The state of the render and viewport camera of any objects/collections in Script_Ignore will remain unchanged during the scripts operation.
-The script will not turn the cameras of anything located in Script_Ignore on or off.
+The script will not turn the cameras of anything located in Script_Ignore on or off, so however you set them, will be how it renders.

 - Every Attribute of your NFT must be represented by a collection directly beneath the 'Scene Collection' in your .blend file.
 DO NOT USE NUMBERS OR UNDERSCORES IN THE NAME OF THESE COLLECTIONS, this will mess with the scripts.
 Only use capital letters and lowercase letters, no numbers(0-9) or the underscore symbol( _ ).

 - For each Variant of each Attribute create a collection containing everything that makes up that Variant.
 This Variant collection must be placed within the Attribute collection and named with the following format: VariantName_(variant number begining at 1)_0 (e.g. Cube_1_0, Cube_2_0, etc.).
 The VariantName CANNOT CONTAIN NUMBERS OR UNDERSCORES.
 Like above, this will mess with the scripts.